-From the ages of 5-6 years, children understand that single words might have different meanings.
-They start to rely more on the context of a word to find a particular meaning.
+At 5-6 years, children understand that single words might have different meanings and start to rely more on the context of a word to find a particular meaning.
 For example, ‘cool’ means something different when you say, ‘It’s a cool day’, compared with when you say, ‘That’s a really cool robot you’ve built’.
-They begin to understand non-literal meanings – for example, ‘make up your mind’.
+They also begin to understand metaphors and non-literal language – for example, ‘Make up your mind’.

 - use different sentence types to present the same information

 - use pronouns – for example, ‘he’, ‘she’, ‘they’ – when it’s clear from the story who your child is talking about